cherinejoseph/cherinejoseph/README.md

 # <a href="https://www.linkedin.com/in/cherine-joseph/">Cherine</a>'s IT and Cybersecurity Project Portfolio 💻

-My passion for IT and cybersecurity drives me to specialize in protecting IT systems through vulnerability management, security operations, and threat hunting.
+My passion for IT and cybersecurity led me to specialize in protecting IT systems through vulnerability management, security operations, and threat hunting.
 I thrive on tackling complex challenges to secure networks, identify risks, and enhance security processes.
-My goal is to stay ahead of evolving threats and help build resilient IT infrastructures.
+As a dedicated #BlueTeam defender, my goal is to stay ahead of evolving threats and help build resilient IT infrastructures for every system I work with.
 Feel free to explore my work and see how I’m contributing to stronger, more secure systems.

 ## ⚠️ Vulnerability Management Projects